tommise/QuizTrainer/documentation/architecture.md

 ![Class diagram](images/class_diagram.png "Class diagram")

 The implementation of these classes is straightforward:
-- User can make as many QuizCards as he wishes, one QuizCard will be pointed to one User
+- User can make as many QuizCards as he wishes, one QuizCard will be pointed to one User.
-- A quizcard will belong to one unique Box, a box can have as many cards as possible from 0...n.
+- A QuizCard will belong to one unique Box, a Box can have as many cards as possible from 0...n.
-- A deck has five different and numerally named boxes, one box will belong to only one deck
+- A Deck has five different and numerally named Boxes, one Box will belong to only one Deck.
 - User can make as many Decks as possible.
 In the initial stage, all cards go to the "Defaul deck".
-One deck will belong to one user.
+One Deck will belong to one user.

 ### quiztrainer.logic